pk-218/KotlinX/README.md

 - XML: Extensible Markup Language used to defined the views for the Android mobile application.

-- Android Studio: THe official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
+- Android Studio: The official integrated development environment for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development.

 - Jetpack Libraries:
   A suite of libraries maintained by Google that work consistently across Android versions and devices.